laurahspencer/LabNotebook/_posts/2020-12-15-Cmagister-MiSeq-data-processing.md

 ### Check out my Jupyter Notebook entry for more details!: [MBD-01 Processing QC MiSeq data.ipynb](https://nbviewer.jupyter.org/github/laurahspencer/C.magister_methyl-oa/blob/master/notebooks/MBD-01%20Processing%20QC%20MiSeq%20data.ipynb)

+Here's the Bismark summary report for the MiSeq data (NOTE: 6 of the samples are not here, since their data files were corrupted during transfer from NOAA).
+Click on the image to view in HTML format:

+[![Bismark Summary Report](https://user-images.githubusercontent.com/17264765/102286490-48885e80-3eed-11eb-8a16-90655e61e051.png)](https://nbviewer.jupyter.org/github/laurahspencer/C.magister_methyl-oa/blob/master/qc-processing/MiSeq-QC/bismark/bismark_summary_report.html)

+### Questions for Science Hour:

+I could not get Jupyter Notebook to work on Mox despite following instructions on the Mox wiki.
+I emailed the Mox folks, but haven't heard back.
+I instead just summarized my steps in the above Jupyter Notebook after running things on Mox.

-NOTE for Science Hour: I encountered a path/directory issue running Bismark on Mox.
+I encountered a path/directory issue running Bismark on Mox.
 I had to set my working directory to the folder which housed my trimmed reads (rather than specifying the read location).
 According to the scripts written by others, for example [the one from the MethCompare group](https://github.com/hputnam/Meth_Compare/blob/master/code/00.02-C1-alignment.sh), this isn't necessary.
 What gives?

-Here's the Bismark summary report for the MiSeq data (NOTE: 6 of the samples are not here, since their data files were corrupted during transfer from NOAA).
-Click on the image to view in HTML format:

-[![Bismark Summary Report](https://user-images.githubusercontent.com/17264765/102286490-48885e80-3eed-11eb-8a16-90655e61e051.png)](https://nbviewer.jupyter.org/github/laurahspencer/C.magister_methyl-oa/blob/master/qc-processing/MiSeq-QC/bismark/bismark_summary_report.html)